hickford/microbit-dummy-python-api/README.md

 Important note
 ----

 You can't use this library to control a [BBC micro:bit](http://microbit.org/).
 If you try to run code written for the micro:bit on your computer it will not work.
-You will need to flash your script to micro:bit somehow with [Mu](http://codewith.mu/) or [uFlash](https://uflash.readthedocs.io/en/latest/).
+You will need to flash your script to your micro:bit somehow with [Mu](http://codewith.mu/) or [uFlash](https://uflash.readthedocs.io/en/latest/).

 Compatible editors
 ----